 Dollar spaghetti doesn't really appeal to me, but it keeps coming back year after year.

-It is after all the Canadian National Exhibition and poutine is heavily featured along with other so-called national dishes.
+Canadian National Exhibition and poutine is heavily featured along with other so-called national dishes.

 I don't know why I thought this would be a good idea but the take-out dim sum was truly atrocious (Chinatown is cheaper and infinitely better).